An explicit positivity preserving numerical scheme for CIR/CEV type delay models with jump: Introduction

-Numerical approximations of SDDE with jumps like (\ref{CIRCEVdj:eq:sddej}) are necessary for simulations of the paths $x_t(\w),$ or for approximation of functions of $x(T)$ or functionals of the form $\bfE F(x),$ where $F:\bbc([0,T],\bbR)\mapsto\bbR,$ so as to obtain the expected payoff of an option.
-The numerical analysis of jump models become more computationally complex proportional to the jump intensity \cite{bruti_liberati_platen:2007}.
+Numerical approximations of SDDEs with jumps like (\ref{CIRCEVdj:eq:sddej}) are necessary for simulations of the paths $x_t(\w),$ or for approximation of functions of $x(T)$ or functionals of the form $\bfE F(x),$ where $F:\bbc([0,T],\bbR)\mapsto\bbR,$ so as to obtain the expected payoff of an option.
+The numerical analysis of jump models become more computationally complex proportional to the jump intensity \cite{bruti_liberati_platen:2007}.\\ We assume the following conditions for the delay coefficient $b$ and the jump coefficient $g.$\\ \textbf{Assumption A} The delay diffusion coefficient $b(\cdot)$ is $\gamma$-H\"{o}lder continuous where $\gamma>0$ i.e.